Mabel

 3. process Personal Data only at the Customer’s documented instruction, unless such an obligation is imposed on Siena by applicable national or EU law, in which case Siena will inform the Customer of this legal obligation prior to the start of processing, unless such law prohibits the provision of such information for reasons of important public interest; in particular, the Master Agreement or ToS is considered to be the documented instruction of the Controller;

-4. as far as possible, assist the Customer, through appropriate technical and organizational measures describer i, in fulfilling its obligation to respond to the data subject's requests for the execution of their rights under Chapter III of the GDPR;
+4. as far as possible, assist the Customer, through appropriate technical and organizational measures describer in Appendix 2, in fulfilling its obligation to respond to the data subject's requests for the execution of their rights under Chapter III of the GDPR;

 5. ensure that persons authorized to process Personal Data undertake to maintain confidentiality, unless they are persons obliged to maintain confidentiality under the law;